Translate to your native language

 Rasaayan

 Bananas are among the most important food crops on the planet and are easily available all-round the year making them one of the world’s most commonly consumed fruits.
 Bananas are not only easy to digest but are also filling and nutritious.
 Eating a fill of bananas for breakfast as a meal in itself is one of the best ways to start the day.
 It’s also nature’s best fast food and best when eaten on an empty stomach.
-Bananas when eaten in plenty and accompanied by a good amount of water, help digestion and improve bowel movement… like most other fruits.
+Like most other fruits, when we eat bananas in plenty accompanied by a good amount of water, they help digestion and improve bowel movement to a great extent.

 Because bananas contain considerable amounts of fibre, potassium, vitamin B6, vitamin C, and various antioxidants and phytonutrients, they are an excellent food to improve overall health.
 Bananas have a relatively low glycemic index due to the high content of resistant starch and fibre, which makes the carbs in them enter your bloodstream more slowly preventing a spike in blood sugar.
 Bananas contain water-soluble fibre in the form of pectin, which binds food in the intestine and adds bulk to the stools, which may help prevent or cure constipation.